Does Google Ads Work? Absolutely! (And here’s how Google Ads works).

 “You’re advertising on Google?
 HAH!
 Say goodbye to your marketing budget!”

 Alright, pipe down!
-Yes, AdWords does cost money, and often when advertisers start out they might not allocate all of their marketing dollars to the right places, leaving them with a loss of faith in the platform.
+Yes, Google Ads does cost money, and often when advertisers start out they might not allocate all of their marketing dollars to the right places, leaving them with a loss of faith in the platform.
 But it’s important to remember that all marketing channels cost money; the question is whether or not you’re getting return on that investment.
 Before abandoning Google Ads as a lost cause they should identify why it is costing so much.

 Here are a few things you can do to make Google Ads less expensive and more profitable.